bhaktid13/AirCanvas/README.md

 # AirCanvas

-• Built the Neural Network Model which extracts the combination of features which predict lung cancer.
+•  Created a system which detects and tracks the pointer that acts as a mask.

-• Trained and tested the model and achieved the accuracy of 93.5%.
+•  The Setup then traces the input of the user in real time and displays it on the Canvas.